Medina Township, Peoria County, Illinois

-Medina Township is located North of Peoria, in Peoria County, Illinois, and in the Illinois River Valley (West of the river itself).
+Medina Township is located north of Peoria, in Peoria County, Illinois, and in the Illinois River Valley (West of the river itself).
 As of the 2010 census, its population was 12,564 and it contained 4,993 housing units.

 Medina Township changed its name from Franklin Township on an unknown date, but most likely in 1850.

-Headquartered in Mossville, it is served by two schools: Illinois Valley Central School District #321, and Dunlap School District #323.
+Headquartered in Mossville, it is served by two school districts: Illinois Valley Central School District #321, and Dunlap School District #323.
+It also contains the census-designated place of Rome and much of the city of Peoria's Alta neighborhood.

 Geography

 According to the 2010 census, the township has a total area of 29.78 sqmi, of which 26.86 sqmi (or 90.19%) is land and 2.92 sqmi (or 9.81%) is water.